Linear regression. It’s a technique that almost every data scientist needs to know.

 Linear regression is about finding the “best fit” line

 So the hard part in all of this is drawing the “best” straight line through the original training dataset.
-A little more specifically, this all comes down to computing the “best” coefficient values: \beta_0 and \beta_1 … the intercept and slope.
+A little more specifically, this all comes down to computing the “best” coefficient values: and … the intercept and slope.

 Mathematically it’s not terribly complicated, but I’m not going to explain the nuts and bolts of how it’s done.